kael8/portfolio-management-system/README.md

 ## About Portfolio Management System

 Portfolio Management System is a web application designed to help developers manage their portfolios efficiently.
 It provides features such as project creation, editing, deletion, and image uploads, all within an intuitive and user-friendly interface.
 The system also allows developers to showcase their skills, works, contact information, and about section.
-In the future, a blog feature may be added where guests can react or comment.
+Additionally, it includes a blog feature where guests can react or comment, with an option to set their comments as anonymous.

 ## Features